AirshipCMS/Docs/Development-Guide.md

 You should now be able to see your most recent changes at `http://yoursubdomain.airshipcms.io`.

 Check out the documentation for more information about the [`airship launch`](/documentation/view/airship-cli-commands#user-content-airship-launch) command.

----

-## Example Projects
-Explain possibilities for Development flow.
-How you can put stuff outside the compartments directory.

-### Gulp Example
-Explain a stack that uses gulp, scsss and node to build css and output into x directories.

-### Angular Example
-Explain what that might look like.

-### React Example
-Explain what that might look like.

-### Design Files
-Explain what that might look like.

-### Source Code Management
-Explain what that might look like.